 "Into the narrow social world of New York in the 1870s comes Countess Ellen Olenska, surrounded by shocked whispers about her failed marriage to a rich Polish Count.
 A woman who leaves her husband can never be accepted in polite society.
 Newland Arthur is engaged to young May Welland, but the beautiful and mysterious Countess needs his help.
 He becomes her friend and defender, but friendship with an unhappy, lonely woman is a dangerous path for a young man to follow - especially a young man who is soon to be married." --Back cover

-This tell of vengeance and forgiveness in a similar vein to the Count of Monte Cristo is set during the French Revolution.
-Moreau raise by his Godfather swears vengeance on the Marquis who kills his friend.
+This tale of vengeance and forgiveness in a similar vein to the Count of Monte Cristo is set during the French Revolution.
+Raised by his Godfather, Moreau swears vengeance on the Marquis, who killed his friend.